nativescript-vue/nativescript-vue.org/content/docs/en/getting-started/3-installation.md

 ### Windows

-System Requirements and setup instructions for the Android SDK on Windows:
+System requirements and setup instructions for the Android SDK on Windows:

 [Advanced setup: Windows](https://docs.nativescript.org/start/ns-setup-win)

 ### macOS

-System Requirements and setup instructions to setup Xcode and the Android SDK development environments for your Mac:
+System requirements and setup instructions for Xcode and the Android SDK for your Mac:

 [Advanced setup: macOS](https://docs.nativescript.org/start/ns-setup-os-x)

 ### Linux

-System Requirements and setup instructions for the Android SDK on Linux:
+System requirements and setup instructions for the Android SDK on Linux:

 [Advanced setup: Linux](https://docs.nativescript.org/start/ns-setup-linux)